CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Factory-Reset.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-To reset the switch to the factory defaults and remove all configuration, system files, and log files (the default option), run the `systemctl restart factory-default.service` command.
+To reset the switch to the factory defaults and remove all configuration, system files, and log files (the default option), run the `systemctl restart factory-reset.service` command.

 ```
-cumulus@switch:~$ sudo systemctl restart factory-default.service
+cumulus@switch:~$ sudo systemctl restart factory-reset.service
 ```

-To keep certain configuration, keep all configuration but not system and log files, or keep system and log files but no configuration, create the `/tmp/factory-default.conf` file, add one of the reset options to the file, then run the `systemctl restart factory-default.service` command.
+To keep certain configuration, keep all configuration but not system and log files, or keep system and log files but no configuration, create the `/tmp/factory-reset.conf` file, add one of the reset options to the file, then run the `systemctl restart factory-reset.service` command.
 - `TYPE=keep-basic` resets the switch to the factory defaults but keeps password policy rules, management interface configuration (such as eth0), local user accounts and roles, and SSH configuration.
 - `TYPE=keep-all-config` resets the switch to the factory defaults but keeps all configuration.
 - `TYPE=keep-all-files` resets the switch to the factory defaults but keep all system files and log files.